DIY Graduation Gifts

 If you start buying items the end of April, you can put these together assembly line style and have a stack of them ready to go when the graduation party circuit begins in May.
 I know I’m weird, but I love graduations!
 Armed with these economical kits, I hope you’ll be glad you traded a little of your time for a thoughtful gift.

-Kelly Brakenhoff is an author of eleven books and an ASL interpreter.
-She divides her writing energy between two series: cozy mysteries set on a college campus and children’s books featuring Duke the Deaf Dog.
-The mother of four young adults and a hunting dog, and grandma to a growing brood of perfectly behaved grandkids, Kelly and her husband call Nebraska home.
+Kelly Brakenhoff is the author of 15 books and a seasoned ASL interpreter.
+She splits her writing energy between two series: cozy mysteries set on a college campus and children’s books featuring Duke the Deaf Dog.